 You see what I mean?
 Arguments are bound to continue for as long as one, or both are not realizing that the issues are calling for a rational approach, not for an emotional discharge of something that has no direct connection with those issues.

-Indeed, we can't run our show with nerves, life has to have some sense, and we are supposed to make it.
-Whether it's a crude emotional exchange or a more classy one - it ultimately makes no difference.
+Indeed, we can't run our show with nerves, living together has to make some sense, and we are the ones who are supposed to make it.
+Whether it's a crude emotional exchange or a more classy one---it ultimately makes no difference.

 But then - Some Really Want Peace

-Not every couple is doomed to continue with that dark arguing passion indefinitely.
-In every marriage there is a "period of adjustment", and depending on personalities and their tempers at some it may take a little longer than at some others.
-But that's what it is in their case - just a little bumpy period of adjustment.
+Not every couple is doomed to persist with that dark arguing passion indefinitely.
+In every marriage there is a "period of adjustment", and depending on personalities and their tempers, with some it may take a little longer than with some others.
+But that's what it is in their case---just a little bumpy period of adjustment.

-As love and values overpower all that, and both start realizing what they have been doing, maybe a few of the following ideas may come handy for them to consider while they are on their marriage is on its way of recovery.
+As love and values overpower all that, and both start realizing what they have been doing, maybe a few of the following ideas may come handy for them to consider while their marriage is on its way to recovery.

 Breaking the arguing habit is not only gratifying as a healthier form of marital interacting, but is also so much better for your health.
 Your bodies with thank you.
 Your whole life will thank you.